PA-RISC Operating Systems History

 HP developed and ported HP-UX, its commercial Unix offering, to PA-RISC very early on.
 Closely based on BSD Unix, HP-UX later on moved towards System V. Many of the Asian HP PA-RISC OEMs and clones also used HP-UX variants or own Unix implementations.

-Another commercial, Unix-like operating system was NeXTSTEP, ported to PA-RISC during the 1990s, in parallel to other developmental ports of various commercial systems.
+Another commercial, Unix-like operating system was NeXTSTEP, ported to PA-RISC during the 1990s RISC era in parallel to SPARC.

 The story of HP-UX Unix began before PA-RISC with versions for the early HP 9000 lineup — the HP FOCUS systems.
 From the late 1980s on, HP-UX was available on the first PA-RISC server computers (800s), with HP-UX 1.0 or 2.0 the first release on PA-RISC in 1986 or 1987.